 Also sterilized and FDA-approved, this type of bone graft typically comes from bovine sources and is safe for dental implant patients.

 Alloplastic grafts are non-biological bone that is made from a synthetic material or a combination of minerals.
-It is one of the most common types of grafting materials used in dental surgery and implant placement.
+It is one of the most common types of bone grafting materials used in dental surgery and implant placement.

 Is Getting a Bone Graft Painful?

 Bone integration is natural and, depending on the type of graft you get, typically a pain-free process.
-Since bone structure lacks the same type of nerve endings as your teeth and gums, you can expect a fairly comfortable procedure and recovery.
+Since bone structure lacks the same type of nerve endings as your teeth and gums, you can expect a fairly comfortable surgical procedure and recovery.
 However, autogenous bone grafting where your own bone is used may involve a bit more invasive surgery to perform and thereby require a longer healing period.

 After the Bone Grafting Procedure and Healing Time

 A bone augmentation procedure can be performed on its own, as part of a dental extraction, or even during the time that the dental implant is installed.
-Depending on the need for a graft and the type of graft you receive, the type of appointment can vary.
+Depending on the need for a graft and the type of bone graft materials you receive, the type of appointment can vary.
 Dr. McOmie will discuss his recommendations with you so that you know exactly what to expect.

 Bone integration doesn’t occur overnight.
 All new bone grafts require at least a few months to fully integrate with the surrounding bone tissues before they are structurally sound enough to support a dental implant.
-Dr. McOmie will evaluate your graft site at specific intervals to monitor how soon implants can be placed afterward.
+Dr. McOmie will evaluate your bone graft procedures on site at specific intervals to monitor how soon implants can be placed afterward.
 This process may require anywhere from 3-6 months.